 Despite the severity of the punishment dished out by the state, there are plenty of people who continue to drink and drive.
 In June of 2017, a California man was sentenced to four years in prison after he received his tenth drunk driving conviction in four years.
 Derek Haskayne’s continued drunk driving will now be stopped, but how many more just like him are on California’s roads?

 If you are injured by a drunk driver, you must prove that the driver was negligent due to his or her intoxication.
-Showing that the driver was merely intoxicated does not prove anything.
+Showing that the driver was merely intoxicated does not necessarily prove anything.
 However, proving that the intoxication caused the driver to act negligently or to drive negligently is important to win the case.
 If a driver is arrested for a DWI or DUI after the auto accident, there should not be much difficulty in gaining compensation for any injury incurred from the accident.
+In addition, there is a possibility of obtaining punitive damages if the at-fault driver is DUI.
+Punitive damages are additional awards aimed at deterring the at-fault party from this type of conduct.

 If you or a loved one have experienced a drunk driving accident or you have been injured by a drunk driver, contact Flahavan Law Offices.
 Flahavan Law Offices specializes in personal injury law and can give you advice on the compensation and help you deserve.
 Visit our dedicated page on drunk driving or contact us directly.
 Flahavan Law Offices is here to help with all your personal injury law needs.